 As the basis of all terrestrial ecosystems, plants are fundamental to providing ecosystem services and managing climate change, but records on a third of plant species are too sparse to allow assessments of extinction risk to be made.
 Tools that can be used to assess trends in plant biodiversity and explore environmental and land use interactions are therefore fundamental for ensuring the future of the UK’s plant systems.
 Current models of biodiversity use very coarse groupings of plants that lack the necessary level of detail to inform conservation planning and decision making.

 The simulator brings together the two major strands of human-influenced environmental change, climate change and land-use decisions, and seeks to improve our understanding of the impact of these factors on the natural environment.
-It will allow users to compare and contrast different land-use change decisions and use them to evaluate their respective impacts on regional biodiversity, and to assess the ability of plant species to adapt to different climate change scenarios in the presence and absence of mitigating land use policy.
+It allows users to compare and contrast different land-use change decisions and use them to evaluate their respective impacts on regional biodiversity, and to assess the ability of plant species to adapt to different climate change scenarios in the presence and absence of mitigating land use policy.

-Richard Reeve (Principal Investigator
+Richard Reeve (Principal Investigator): Homepage

-Neil Alistair Brummitt (Co-Investigator)
+Neil Alistair Brummitt (Co-Investigator): Homepage

-Christina Cobbold (Co-Investigator)
+Christina Cobbold (Co-Investigator): Homepage

-Claire Harris (Co-Investigator)
+Claire Harris (Co-Investigator): Homepage

-|Link to the project page on the UKRI Gateway to Research https://gtr.ukri.org/projects?ref=NE%2FT004193%2F1|
+|Link to the project page on the UKRI Gateway to Research: The interplay of land-use, climate and plant biodiversity on the UK stage|